Naeem118/SuperShop/README.md

 # SuperShop
-A website built with django and oracle database
+A website built with django and MySql database